Leave a Message

 Q: Do upgrades increase demand for a weaker layout?

 A: Upgrades improve visual appeal but do not change how buyers evaluate layout usability.
-Buyers continue to prioritize flow, room placement, and overall functionality.
+Buyers prioritize flow and functional space over finishes.

 Example: